Court Applies FTC Green Guides in Igloo Marketing Lawsuit

 The Federal Trade Commission (FTC) has recently intensified enforcement of “Made in the USA” claims, signaling that such marketing representations remain a priority even amid broader deregulatory themes in the second Trump administration.
 In July, the commission designated “Made in the USA Month” and used the occasion to highlight the legal standards companies must meet when promoting domestic manufacturing.

-“It is important to protect Americans from deceptive advertising…when they buy something that says, ‘Made in the USA’ they are actually supporting American workers, American manufacturers, and American communities,” FTC’s July 1 press release stated.
+“It is important to protect Americans from deceptive advertising, and also important because it provides consumers with confidence that when they buy something that says ‘Made in the USA’ they are actually supporting American workers, American manufacturers, and American communities,” FTC’s July 1 press release stated.

 Recent Enforcement Actions